Magnon Landau levels in the strained antiferromagnetic honeycomb nanoribbons: The evolution of the AF order

 In QMC simulations, the local value of the magnetization is given by $m_s^{qmc}(i)$, defined as\cite{PhysRevLett.90.177205}

 where the sum is over all lattice sites $j$, and $\textrm{sgn}(i,j)=1(-1)$ if $i,j$ belong to the same (opposite) sublattice.
-Figure 4 also plots the distribution of $m_s^{qmc}(i)$ at the same strain strengths as those in LSWT.
+Figure 4 plots the values of $m_s^{qmc}(i)$ at the same strain strengths as those in LSWT.
 The QMC values are smaller than the LSWT ones.
 Besides, the difference between the values from the two approaches increases as the strain is strengthened.
 In the absence of strain, the QMC curve slowly increases and gets a maximum at the central point.
-In contrast, the LSWT one keeps almost flat in most of the bulk region.
+In contrast, the LSWT one is nearly flat in most of the bulk region.
+Here it is noted that the QMC and LSWT results are only slightly different, and most of the values from the two approaches have less than a $10$ percent difference.
+This implies the linear approximation in the HP transformation is pretty accurate, which has also been found in the existing literature\cite{dalla2015fractional,PhysRevX.7.041072}.
 For the strain strength $c/c_{max}=1$, a clear transition is visible in the QMC curve near the upper boundary.

-Beyond the transition position, the $y$-direction bonds become so weak that the system is decoupled into one-dimensional Heisenberg chains, and the magnetic property has one-dimensional AF character.
-While such a transition is also predicted by $m_s(i)=0$ in LSWT, the QMC transition happens in front of the LSWT one.
-These results imply that the perturbation by the open boundary and the strain is much stronger than the LSWT predicts.
+Figure \ref{fig5}(a) plots the local magnetization obtained by QMC near the critical position for various strain strengths.
+It shows the crossover from 2D to 1D behavior is continuous, which may be due to that the exchange coupling varies smoothly all the way down to very small value with the coordinate $y$ [see Figure \ref{fig5}(b)].
+We can not determine the exact critical strain after which there appears such a transition.
+Nevertheless, since the transition has already become indistinguishable at $c/c_{max}=0.9$, the critical value should be pretty large.
+While such a transition is also predicted by LSWT with $m_s(i)=0$, the QMC transition happens a bit deeper in the ribbon than the LSWT one.
+These results imply that although the quantum fluctuation is omitted, LSWT can still give qualitatively correct evolution of the AF order.